davidsir1/HangMan-CPP/README.md

 # HangMan-CPP

-A single hangman game made in C++.
+A simple hangman terminal-game made in C++.

 You can edit the project using the Code::Blocks IDE.
 Just click on "*JogoDaForca.cpb*" to open the Code::Blocks window.